suparthghimire/portfolio/src/blogs/Functional_Programming.md

 ## Example

 We all have used multiple built in methods in JavaScript, and have felt in love with it.
-Lets one some of them here:
+Lets one of them here:

 ### 1. Classic Foreach